kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

 and modify Kubernetes resources in the cluster.
 For example, the person who deployed Kubeflow will have administration privileges in the cluster.

-### Pre-requisite: Grant user minimal Kubernetes cluster view access
+### Pre-requisites: grant user minimal Kubernetes cluster view access

 User should be given minimal permission scope that allows them to connect to the Kubernetes cluster.
 For example for GCP users, they can be granted IAM roles: **Kubernetes Engine Cluster Viewer** and **IAP-secured Web App User**

-### Automatic creation of Profiles
+### Automatic creation of profiles

-Kubeflow v0.6.2 onwards provides automatic profile creations as a convenience to the users:
+Kubeflow {{% kf-latest-version %}} provides automatic profile creations as a convenience to the users:

   - Kubeflow deployment process automatically creates a profile for the user